 Historic journey through the mountain

-The Pelion steam train, with its unique narrow track, has a long history which has led to its renown today.
+The Pelion steam train, with its unique narrow track, has a long history that has led to its renown today.
 The idea for the project struck in 1886, as Thessaly Railways had just completed a huge track spanning from Volos to Larissa.

 The Pelion train itself started operating between Volos and Lehonia at the end of the 19th century, in 1895.
 It was then expanded to serve the rest of the current track, between Lehonia and Milies, in 1903 — covering a total distance of roughly 29 kilometers (18 miles).